cristian-sima/Wisply/README.md

 1. `GOROOT` is the path where Go is installed.
 You do not have to change it, but in case you want type `export GOROOT=/usr/local/go`
 2. `GOPATH` is the path to the Go workspace.
 Here Go will download Wisply.
 So, type `export GOPATH=$HOME/path` where `path` is the path where you want to store Wisply
 3. You now have to save the changes.
 Type `export PATH=$PATH:$GOROOT/bin:$GOPATH/bin`

-### Get Wisply

-Wisply can be downloaded using the `git` command throught Go

-1. Open a terminal window
-2. Type `go get github.com/cristian-sima/Wisply`
-  * In case you have problems with this step, it means you do not have Git.
-  * DigitalOcean has a very good tutorial about how to install Git on Ubuntu [here](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-14-04).
-3. You now have Wisply.
-Check next steps to see how to install it.

 ### Install Wisply